naz1528/destructuringJavaScript/README.md

 From the above example, Here is an object named student.
 A student has name, country and age.
 In the old destructuring method we need to write 3 lines of code to extract all the data but in ES6 we just need only one line.
 How cool is that !!

+                          The same syntax can be used in variable assignment as follows:

+                              //Initialize local variable
+                                name = 'John';
+                                age = 25

+                                const student = {
+                                        name: "Kevin",
+                                        age: 23,
+                                        country: "UK"
+                                        }
+                           // Reassign firstname and lastname using destructuring
+                          // Enclose in a pair of parentheses, since this is an assignment expression

+                              ({name, age} = student)
+                              console.log(name, age, country); //Kevin 23 UK --> country remains the same

+   Note :
+Notice that we had to use a pair of enclosing parentheses (()) in the assignment expression.
+If omitted, the destructuring object literal will be taken to be a block statement, which will lead to an error because a block cannot appear at the left-hand-side of an assignment expression.

 ASSIGNMENT OF DIFFERENT VARIABLE NAME: